 In the beginning there is a dream. a boy lays aslumber, sleeping the sleep of a thousand years. a wOman enters the space of his sleep, kisses him, and a plants a seed withininin the ear of the boy, holding it within the soil of his consciousness. the seed germinates. from his thousand year sleep the boy named Ami awakens, rising, and in turn, planting the soles of his feet withininin the soil of the American continent that lays before him. the boy faces east.
 Across a vast sea, in the midst of an expansive and immeasurable desert, another wakens to his calling, and begins his journey. he faces west, toward the land promised him and his people. with each footfall these two travelers are brought closer to one another.
 A rich, mythopoetic language emerges as the shape her bOdy winds its way across the brawny American continent. in a station wagon, the cab of an eighteen wheel tractor trailer, a green boat-like Packard, by bicycle, and on foot, the reader is moved across the continent.
 Time Past and Time Present merge as the story rises from the topography, irresistible, potent, a great visual drama, part of the grand mythology of the American landscape etched by all those who have traversed the land, whose dreams have led them across the vast and sprawling continent.

-A Sound That Calls People From Afar is the name of the young woman we find sitting atop a mountain of rubble at the beginning of the piece. she is the offspring of Menton, protagonist in the novel, I Am the Frontier, and the Woman Menton met in Alaska who helped paddle and guide his canoe through the narrow straits along the Alaskan coast, and then arranged transport for him, via dogsled, to Nome and beyond, the end of the earth. the Earth has experienced a violent and massive cataclysm. the young woman has miraculously survived. is she the only survivor? a panoply of existential questions surface for the young woman as she engages with her situation.
+A Sound That Calls People From Afar is the name of the young woman we find sitting atop a mountain of rubble at the beginning of the piece. she is the offspring of Menton, protagonist in the novel, I Am the Frontier, and the woman Menton met in Alaska who helped paddle and guide his canoe through the narrow straits along the Alaskan coast, and then arranged transport for him, via dogsled, to Nome and beyond, the end of the earth an Earth experiences a violent and massive cataclysm. the young woman has miraculously survived. is she the only survivor? a panoply of existential questions surface as the young woman engages with her situation.

 The Man in a Flannel Shirt and A WOman, part of a single evening of performances inextricably tied much the way Ineluctable Modalities parts one and two were joined (see below); perhaps the way any man and woman are joined, two sides of the same coin, two peas in a pod. in this case the audience is separated from one another, and the peas performed simultaneously. after the first performance, the divided audience switches theatres to witness the missing pea. each character makes their appearance within the other piece through live and previously shot videotape. the performers are acutely aware of their separation, and seem to have an ineffable sense of the other’s presence.
 Two Peas in a Pod has never been produced.